keebs-weeb/overclocked/v0.2/Rules.md

 - Players now save at each 'checkpoint' that are located at static positions throughout the game board
 - Checkpoints are now every 10 spaces on the board
 - Players can choose which checkpoint to revert to
+- Players can only save on a boss space after that boss has been defeated
 ```

 #### Coins